LilacMeteorObservatory/MetDetPy/readme.md

 2. We test MetDetPy with videos captured from various devices (from modified monitoring cameras to digital cameras), and MetDetPy achieves over 80% precision and over 80% recall on average.

 3. MetDetPy now is fast and efficient at detecting most meteor videos.
 However, when facing complicated weather or other affect factors, its precision and recall can be to be improved.
 If you find that MetDetPy performs not well enough on your video, it is welcome to contact us or submit issues (if possible and applicable, provide full or clipped video).

+## License

+This project is licensed under the Mozilla Public License 2.0 (MPL-2.0).
+This means you are free to use, modify, and distribute this software with the following conditions:

+1. **Source Code Availability**: Any modifications you make to the source code must also be made available under the MPL-2.0 license.
+This ensures that the community can benefit from improvements and changes.
+2. **File-Level Copyleft**: You can combine this software with other code under different licenses, but any modifications to the MPL-2.0 licensed files must remain under the same license.
+3. **No Warranty**: The software is provided "as-is" without any warranty of any kind, either express or implied.
+Use it at your own risk.

+For more detailed information, please refer to the [MPL-2.0 license text](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Appendix